-BIB632 Isaiah
+BIB632 Isaiah 3 credit hours

 An inductive, biblical and theological study of the major passages of Isaiah.
 The student will develop an understanding of the prophet's historical message and its futuristic aspect.
 The result is a compilation of the major themes of the book and their importance to the redemptive program of God.